top of page

 Other Structures Coverage: What Homeowners Insurance Protects Beyond Your Main House

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 When people think about homeowners insurance, they usually picture the house itself.
 The roof, the walls, the foundation — that’s where attention naturally goes.
 But most residential properties include more than just the main dwelling, and that’s where other structures coverage comes into play.
-This portion of a homeowners insurance policy is designed to protec
+This portion of a homeowners insurance policy is designed to protect structures on your property that are physically separate from the primary house.
+It sounds straightforward, but in

 Walter.
 J